-Recommend working with the Department of Education on this issue as the early childhood programs work with autistic children throughout their school life, but can also start as early as age 0.
-These programs submit data to the MDE.
+IMCare would recommend working with the Department of Education on this issue as the early childhood programs work with autistic children throughout their school life, but can also start as early as age 0.
+These educational programs submit data to the MDE.
 Another consideration is that once a child is diagnosed with Autism they typically obtain disability status and are no longer on a managed care program.

-IMCare can measure the effectiveness of an incentive program by tracking the number of members that are screened early and compare that to previous data that the early childhood program would have.
+If IMCare implements an incentive program, we could measure the effectiveness by tracking the number of members that are screened early and compare that to previous data that the early childhood program would have.